NatanCan/PatternAnalysis-2025/recognition/s4703685-ConvNeXtADNI/README.md

 # COMP3710 Report Code
 ## Introduction
-This project aims to implement a vision model to classify brain MRI data from the Alzheimer's Disease Neuroimaging Initiative (ADNI), and categorise them as either having Alzheimer's Disease (AD) or Normal Cognitive functions (NC).
+This project aims to implement a vision model to classify Alzheimer's Disease from MRI scans provided by the Alzheimer's Disease (AD) Neuroimaging Initiative (ADNI).
+The algorithm's task is to distinguish and categorise whether the current image being analysed contains signs of AD or Normal Cognitive functions (NC).

-In this git repository, I hope to demonstrate a vision model that can classify Alzheimer's disease (normal and AD) of the ADNI brain data with an accuracy of 0.8.
-The vision model implemented to achieve this task is the ConvNeXt model.
+The developed model aims to get a minimum identification accuracy of 0.8/80% when made to run on the test set.
+For this report, the vision model being focused on will be the ConvNeXt model, a

 ## Background information
 ### What is a ConvNeXt model?